WEEFAA/tweetur/README.md

 ## EXAMPLES

-There are lots of different api endpoints that twitter provides, see [users/show](https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-users-show) as an example using the **get** method of app.
-This endpoint allow you to search for an specific user by supplying his/her 'screen_name' or 'user_id' as parameter.
+There are lots of different api endpoints that twitter provides, see [users/show](https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-users-show) as will use this as an example using the **get** method of app.
+This endpoint allow you to search for an specific user by supplying *twitter user* **screen_name** or **user_id**as parameter to **get** method.
 Calling this endpoint will return a [user-object](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/user-object) that contains information about the user.
 See [users/show](https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-users-show) endpoint for more information about its parameters.

 ```javascript
 	const app = new Tweetur(<my_config>)